Social Listening: Five tools to help you hear your prospective franchisees

 This is just a preliminary list.
 Other popular social listening tools include Hootsuite, Synthesio, and more.
 A few minutes of search brings up a plethora of options right for your franchise concept.

 Often the first place your target audience goes to air a grievance, sing some praise or look for public opinion is on social media.
 As vast and sometimes mysterious as it seems, it’s a land of digital opportunity when it comes to learning more about your target audience.
 Imagine how much easier it would be to create an effective marketing strategy when you have a clear picture of what is important to your franchisee.
 How useful would it be to suddenly realize a chat room or social media channel you hadn’t explored is full of potential prospects?

-As the future of online marketing continues to expand, a comprehensive marketing strategy should consider including social listening right along with paid advertising performance data and keyword analytics, public relations reach tracking platforms, and other measuring tactics for both digital and traditional marketing.
+As the future of Franchise Social Media marketing continues to expand, a comprehensive marketing strategy should consider including social listening right along with paid advertising performance data and keyword analytics, public relations reach tracking platforms, and other measuring tactics for both digital and traditional marketing.